Quade Taylor: Non-league

 Following his release from Bolton Wanderers, Taylor signed for National League side Braintree Town in August 2016, following a trial period throughout the summer.
 Shortly after he arrived at the club, his contract was terminated and he had a short spell out of the game.
 In October 2016, he returned to former club Dulwich Hamlet of the Isthmian League Premier Division on a free transfer.

+In May 2023, Taylor joined Carshalton Athletic.
+Having failed to make an appearance, he joined Hastings United in September 2023.
+Having joined Corinthian-Casuals, he made his debut on 1 January 2024.

+In July 2024, Taylor joined Isthmian Premier Division side Cray Wanderers.

+Personal life

+During the earlier part of his career, he struggled with a gambling addiction.